Portadown F.C.: Top-flight Return, European Football and Cup finals (2009–15)

 Portadown took on Ballymena United in the Irish Cup semi-final at The Oval.
 Portadown sealed their place in the final by winning 3–1.
 With the Kop Stand at Windsor Park collapsing, the final was forced to be moved to The Oval, where they would take on Glentoran.
 In the league, Portadown played Glenavon at Mourneview Park with the winner being guaranteed third place and a lucrative UEFA Europa League qualifying round spot.
 Glenavon raced into a two-goal lead before James Singleton was sent off for clashing with Ken Oman.
-Portadown had levelled it 2–2 through Peter McMahon and Gary Twigg goals, before Eoin Bradley was hauled down by Ross Redman and a last-minute penalty was dispatched by Andy McGory.
-Portadown were strong favourites going into the final, but the final failed to live up to expectations, with virtually nothing happening in the first half.
-In the second half, David Scullion scored to give The Glens the lead after a controversial refereeing decision had denied Portadown a penalty just before what proved to be the only goal.
+Portadown had levelled it 2–2 through Peter McMahon and Gary Twigg goals, before Eoin Bradley was hauled down by Ross Redman and a last-minute penalty was dispatched by Andy McGory to give the Lurgan Blues European football.
+The Irish Cup final at The Oval saw the Ports go into the game as favourites, in what was initially quite a cagey affair on an incredibly wet day in East Belfast.
+In the second half, David Scullion scored to give The Glens the lead and what would prove to be the only goal of the game after an incredibly controversial moment, when Ports midfielder Michael Gault was fouled clean through on goal, and Glens keeper Elliott Morris picked up the resulting pass, with the referee, linesman and goal line official unbelievably letting play continue.
+Goal line official, Raymond Crangle would state in the aftermath his apology to Portadown officials, stating his belief that he thought it was a clear foul, but due to a technical glitch with his headset, was unable to attract the referees attention.
+Ports boss Ronnie McFall was quoted in saying the following: "It was a trip and straight red card, the television pictures clearly show that," he blasted.

+"Gary Twigg was also pulled down in the box in the first half and there was a blatant handball in the second half but the referee and officials just weren't up to it.

+"They keep making major mistakes and they are never downgraded.
+Things carry on as if nothing happened.

+"It's a straight red card and free-kick for us.
+And it's not one person making a decision, you have the assistant and man behind the goals and they missed these incidents?

+"I'm looking at the standard of refereeing and some of them should still be in junior football, learning the game."